Fighting Fraud and Corruption in the Humanitarian and Global Development Sector

 Researchers make different estimates of the scale of the problem facing the sector.
 Some research implies that losses to the global aid budget caused by occupational fraud and abuse may be in the billions of pounds, while those to the British public’s voluntary overseas donations could be in the tens of millions.
 For many sector professionals working in the developing world, these estimates are readily believable.

-Fighting Fraud and Corruption in the Humanitarian and Global Development Sector by Oliver May is a timely, accessible and relevant how-to guide, which explores the scale and nature of the threat, debunks pervasive myths, and shows readers – whether they are NGO staff, trustees or supporters – how to help their NGOs to better deter, prevent, detect and respond to fraud and corruption.
+Fighting Fraud and Corruption in the Humanitarian and Global Development Sector is a timely, accessible and relevant how-to guide, which explores the scale and nature of the threat, debunks pervasive myths, and shows readers – whether they are NGO staff, trustees or supporters – how to help their NGOs to better deter, prevent, detect and respond to fraud and corruption.